defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ## Installing on Nutanix

+For further insight into the underlying infrastructure including the RKE2 cluster, see [the Nutanix IAC repo](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main).
+In particular the [UDS SWF pre-requisites documentation](https://github.com/defenseunicorns/delivery-nutanix-iac/blob/main/docs/uds-swf-prereqs.md).
+Note that as this bundle continues to be improved the above document may not perfectly capture the required buckets and databases.
+Also, buckets cannot be created in Nutanix via Terraform/Tofu.
+Those are always done via click-ops.

 ### 1. Install Required Tools

 - [UDS CLI](https://github.com/defenseunicorns/uds-cli/tree/v0.16.0).
 This links to version 0.16.0 which is what the bundle is tested with but it should work with most nearby versions.
 The binary is here: <https://github.com/defenseunicorns/uds-cli/releases/download/v0.16.0/uds-cli_v0.16.0_Linux_amd64>